gyorilab/indra_db/rest_api/README.md

 details on these hashes).
 You can look at the
 [JSON schema](https://github.com/sorgerlab/indra/blob/master/indra/resources/statements_schema.json)
 on github for details on the Statement JSON.
-To learn more about INDRA Statement, you can read the [documentation](https://indra.readthedocs.io/en/latest/modules/statements.html).
+To learn more about INDRA Statements, you can read the [documentation](https://indra.readthedocs.io/en/latest/modules/statements.html).

 <a name="from-agents"></a>